Chris Watton

-Christopher Lee Watton (born October 6, 1977) is an American former football offensive lineman for the Colorado Crush of the Arena Football League (AFL).
+Christopher Lee Watton (born October 6, 1977) is an American former professional football offensive lineman for the Colorado Crush of the Arena Football League (AFL).

-High school years
+Early life

 Watton attended Foley High School in Foley, Alabama and was a student and played football, basketball, track, and baseball.
 As a senior football player, Watton was an All-County selection, an All-Region selection, and an All-State selection.